Arkounay/QuickAdminGeneratorBundle/docs/Menu.md

 ## Switch to dark Mode

-You can allow users to switch to dark mode, or set it as default :
+You can allow users to switch to dark mode, or set it as default:

 ```yaml
 arkounay_quick_admin_generator: